Huteer/ACE-3/README.md

 1 a) + b)
 Opcode	Description
 Binary	Mnemonic
-0000	Halt	Terminate the program.\n
+0000	Halt	Terminate the program.

-0001	Load X	Load the contents of address X into AC.\n 0010	Store X	Store the contents of AC to address X.\n 0011	Add X	Add the contents of address X to AC and store the result in AC.\n 0100	Subt X	Subtract the contents of address X from AC and store the result in AC.\n
+0001	Load X	Load the contents of address X into AC.

+0010	Store X	Store the contents of AC to address X.\n 0011	Add X	Add the contents of address X to AC and store the result in AC.\n 0100	Subt X	Subtract the contents of address X from AC and store the result in AC.\n